pklaus/pi-top-install/README.md

 **Install pi-top-hub software**

-The pi-top-hub software is required to control the pi-top-hub.
+The pi-top-hub software is required to control the pi-top-hub during shutdown.

 THIS SCRIPT IS EXPERIMENTAL AND NOT FULLY TESTED: USE ONLY AT OUR OWN RISK.
-UNLESS YOU ARE WILLING TO EXPERIMENT, YOU MIGHT PREFER TO REMOVE UNWANTED FEATURES FROM PI-TOP-OS (see https://github.com/rricharz/pi-top-just-as-raspbian.git)
+UNLESS YOU ARE WILLING TO EXPERIMENT, YOU MIGHT PREFER TO REMOVE UNWANTED FEATURES FROM PI-TOP-OS (see https://github.com/rricharz/pi-top-just-as-raspbian.git).

 **Important, read carefully:** The script uses *sudo apt-get-upgrade* bevore installing the pi-top-hub-software.
 Do not use *sudo apt-get dist-upgrade* afterwards.
 Also, make sure that **i2c** and **spi** are enabled in *Raspberry Pi Configuration*.